odarriba/docker-timemachine/README.md

 If you don't want to specify the maximum volume size (and use all the space available), you can omit the `-e AFP_SIZE_LIMIT=<MAX_SIZE_IN_MB>` variable.

-Now you have a docker instance running `avahi-daemon` and `netatalk`.
+Now you have a docker instance running `netatalk`.

 ## Auto-discovering